caltechlibrary/newt/README.md

 **The Newt Project is an experiment!!**.
 The source code for the project is supplied "as is".
 Newt is a partially implemented prototype (May 2024).
 However if you'd like to ask a question or have something you'd like to contribute please feel free to file a GitHub issue, see <https://github.com/caltechlibrary/newt/issues>.

-Currently Newt is targetted at Windows on X86, macOS on x86 and ARM (e.g. M1, M2) and Linux on aarch64 (ARM 64) and x86.
+Currently Newt is targeted at Windows on X86, macOS on x86 and ARM (e.g. M1, M2) and Linux on aarch64 (ARM 64) and x86.

 ## Building from source